 In pregnancy, the hormones change dramatically in all women.
 When you are pregnant, estrogen production increases, which prolongs the growth phase (Anagen phase) of the hair life cycle.
 During pregnancy, many women are happy to see that their hair is dense and long.

 After the birth of the baby, however, estrogen levels fall and now more hairs pass into the resting phase (Telogen phase).
 These hairs fall and it may take long enough for them to return to the deployment phase, up to 12 months to regain your hair.
 In this time, you may think you have hair loss from FAA, but this is not the case.
 The hair will come back again.
 In nursing mothers, the resting phase can take more than a year, and it may take longer to bring back growth to previous levels.

 Anemia and hypothyroidism can also contribute to postpartum hair loss.
 For this reason, regular tests with biochemical tests are needed.

-The requirements of female Hair Transplantation are different and overall higher than male Hair Transplantation and regardless of whether the surgeon chooses with strict or lenient eligibility criteria.
+The requirements of female Hair Transplant are different and overall higher than male Hair Transplant and regardless of whether the surgeon chooses with strict or lenient eligibility criteria.
 Proper programming, sincere and extensive patient briefing, clue-reading, and careful technique can give extraordinary results to women with hair loss and significantly improve their quality of life.

-At Anastassakis Hair Clinic we have great experience in hair transplantation in women.
-Our excellent team effort produces excellent results even with the most demanding cases of Hair Transplantation in women.
+At Anastassakis Hair Clinic we have great experience in hair transplant in women.
+Our excellent team effort produces excellent results even with the most demanding cases of Hair Transplant in women.